timschneeb/GalaxyBudsLive-Disassembly/README.md

 ### Find my mobile

 Interestingly, the app refers to the FMM API (Find my mobile, NOT Find my gear).
-It may allow users, to let the Buds ring using the Find my mobile website/app and to retrace their steps using GPS in your mobile if you lost your Buds Live or display the GPS location when your Buds Live were last seen by the Android device.
+It may allow users, to let the Buds ring using the Find my mobile website/app and to retrace their steps using phone's GPS if you lost your Buds Live or to display the GPS location when they were last seen by the Android device.
 This is just a guess though.

 Refer to: [/sources/com/samsung/accessory/neobeanmgr/core/fmm/](disassembly_2020-07-06/sources/com/samsung/accessory/neobeanmgr/core/fmm/)